netbox-community/netbox/docs/plugins/development/background-jobs.md

 !!! tip
     It is not forbidden to `enqueue()` additional jobs while an interval schedule is active.
 An example use of this would be to schedule a periodic daily synchronization, but also trigger additional synchronizations on demand when the user presses a button.

-### System Jobs

-A system background job is not bound to any particular NetBox object.
-A typical use case for these jobs is a general synchronization of NetBox objects from another system or housekeeping.

-The `setup()` method can be used to set up a new scheduled job outside the request-response cycle.
-It can be safely called from the plugin's ready function and will register the new schedule right after all plugins are loaded and the database is connected.

-!!! note
-    Unless otherwise configured, system background jobs use the `default` queue for scheduling.
-This can be changed using the [`QUEUE_MAPPINGS`](../../configuration/miscellaneous.md#queue_mappings) setting when using `None` as model.

 #### Example

 ```python title="jobs.py"